8 min read

 Project Manager

 The project manager oversees the entire development process, coordinates tasks, manages timelines, and ensures project goals are met.
-They are the primary link between the development team and clients and are in charge of communicating any issues that arise.
-They maintain a high-lever overview of project statuses to make sure benchmarks and development milestones are met.
+They are the primary link between the development team and clients and are responsible for communicating any issues that arise.
+They maintain a high-level overview of project statuses to ensure benchmarks and development milestones are met.

 These are the development team members who write, test, and maintain the software code.
 They are experts in programming languages and frameworks and must be able to build and implement software solutions based on a project’s requirements.